murinicanor/entropybroker/readme.txt

 	make everything install

-Files will be installed in  /usr/local/entropybroker You need the OpenSSL and zlib development libraries. libasound2-dev is for eb_server_audio libusb-1.0-0-dev is for eb_server_usb libftdi-dev is for eb_server_ComScire_R2000KU
+Files will be installed in  /usr/local/entropybroker You need the Crypto++ and zlib development libraries. libasound2-dev is for eb_server_audio libusb-1.0-0-dev is for eb_server_usb libftdi-dev is for eb_server_ComScire_R2000KU